 Too many influences, incorporations and approaches feed back from Beehoover´s music: there certainly is a huge Krautrock love to discover in their songwriting, but without the laissez-faire attitude, and technically spoken, a whole lotta more bass.
 You can discover the signs of Heavy Psychedelia as well as Americana and then of course they bow down deeply before the throne of Doom, it´s forefathers Black Sabbath and the like but then lift themselves up into the realms of Avantgarde Doom and Jazz which f.i.
-Stinking Lizaveta showed us.”Its melancholic, painful but stil full of hope.
-It´s angry, pushing and very epic. – it makes you fully addicted as it is so natural, so human, so emotional” – has been dubbed by an enthusiastic listener and live eye witness on this year´s South Of Mainstream Festival, which Beehoover conquered again in one strike.
+Stinking Lizaveta showed us.”Its melancholic, painful but still full of hope.
+It´s angry, pushing and very epic. – it makes you fully addicted as it is so natural, so human, so emotional” – has been dubbed by an enthusiastic listener and live eye witness on the South Of Mainstream Festival in 2010.

 Beehoover consists of Claus-Peter Hamisch (drums) and Ingmar Petersen (bass).